sfc-gh-dwilczak/tutorials/docs/snowflake/azure/storage/index.md

 Search for **Storage Blob Data Contributor**, select the role and click next.
 ![Storage Blob Contributor](images/14_1.png)

-!!! note

-    You only need to enter the first half of the string for azure to find the member in the search.

 Lets add the Snowflake member by selecting "select member" and search for our **AZURE_MULTI_TENANT_APP_NAME** that we got earlier from snowflake.

 ![Add snowflake memeber](images/15_1.png)